Amna346090/Amna346090/README.md

 I’m **Amna**, a **freelance full stack developer** with **7+ years of experience** building **web, mobile, desktop, and AI-powered applications** for clients worldwide.

+My work is **frontend-focused**, meaning I put strong emphasis on **UI/UX, performance, and user experience**, while also handling **backend architecture and integrations** when needed.

-I work extensively with **React, Next.js, and React Native** on the frontend, creating **clean, scalable, and intuitive user interfaces** grounded in strong **UI/UX principles**.
+On the frontend, I work extensively with **React, Next.js, React Native**, and modern styling systems to build clean, scalable, and intuitive interfaces.

-On the **backend**, I design and implement **Node.js APIs**, authentication systems, real-time features, and database-driven applications.
-This allows me to take full ownership of features — from backend logic and data flow to frontend delivery.
+On the backend, I design and implement **Node.js APIs**, authentication systems, real-time features, and database-driven applications — allowing me to take features from **idea → logic → production UI**.

-I also build **desktop applications using Tauri**, combining modern frontend frameworks with native performance.
+I also build **desktop applications using Tauri**, combining modern frontend stacks with native performance.

-As a **freelancer**, I focus on clear communication, reliable delivery, and building products that are both technically solid and easy to use.
+As a freelancer, I value **clear communication, reliability, and shipping products that users actually trust and enjoy using**.

 ---

 ## 🤖 AI & SaaS Projects

 ### 📄 OpenDoc.ai
 AI-powered document collaboration and processing platform
 🔗 https://opendoc.ai